Treatments for Attention Deficit Hyperactivity Disorder (ADHD) and Related Problems Through Personalized Medicine and Improved Diagnosis

 Attention Deficit Hyperactivity Disorder (ADHD) is a very common problem, affecting 6 to 10% of children.
 Children with ADHD often have concomitant psychiatric, medical and learning problems, and if untreated, teens with ADHD have a higher chance of school failure and dropout, substance or alcohol abuse and delinquency.
 Interventions, both through medication use and behavior conditioning therapy, have high proven efficacy in treating ADHD and associated mood disorders in children.

 Dr. Stein is interested in industry partnerships that leverage his vast experience in ADHD evaluation, including development of mobile apps designed for use in assessing outcomes for clinical trials and for improving treatment adherence.
-Furthermore, Dr. Stein is interested in developing commercial treatment programs for ADHD (e.g., summer treatment programs, tutor-based treatment programs), training opportunities for industry partners, and research to identify biomarkers (genetic and EEG) that will facilitate personalized treatment of ADHD, as well as clinical trial management and consultation.
+Furthermore, Dr. Stein is interested in developing commercial treatment programs for ADHD (e.g., summer treatment programs, tutor-based treatment programs), training opportunities for industry partners, and research to identify biomarkers that will facilitate personalized treatment of ADHD, as well as clinical trial management and consultation.

 Stage of Development